-In this post you will learn how to start eating a plant based diet today by combining your macronutrients to help you achieve a healthy well-rounded diet that will boost your health and vitality to the next level.
+In this post you will learn how to start eating a plant based diet today.
+We will show you how to combine your macronutrients to help you achieve a healthy well-rounded diet that will boost your health and vitality to the next level.

-Other advantages will include stable blood sugar, which is the absolute cornerstone of good health that will also keep you within a healthy BMI range and your weight down.
+Other advantages will include stable blood sugar and even weight loss.
+Keeping blood sugar stable is the cornerstone of good health, and will help keep you within a healthy BMI range and your weight down.

 The role of Sugar and Chronic inflammation